 You all know I’m a National Parks fan, so when I found myself with a free afternoon in the Miami area, I headed straight for Biscayne National Park in Florida’s southeast corner.
 This park is somewhat unique in that it’s fairly large yet occupies relatively little land.
 Most of the park can’t even be accessed without a boat, so in order to really enjoy it you have to get out on the water.
 I joined a Biscayne National Park snorkeling tour for a chance to hop a ride out to one of its many reefs and see some fish.
 I had an absolute blast and would highly recommend it.

 The Biscayne National Park Institute is the licensed tour provider for the park and operates several different types of water excursions.
-If you don’t have a boat (like me) or know how to sail one (also like me) or have friends/family around who have a boat (like me) they’re your only real option for getting out and exploring Biscayne National Park other than its visitor center.
+If you don’t have a boat (like me) or know how to sail one (also like me) or have friends/family around who have a boat (again like me) they’re your only real option for getting out and exploring Biscayne National Park other than its visitor center.
 They offer various snorkeling, diving, and boat tours, all departing from the Dante Fascell Visitor Center in Homestead, Florida.

 Note: This post contains affiliate links and should you make a purchase I may receive a small commission at no extra cost to you.

 I opted to join their Snorkel Experience tour that took us out to a coral reef, but there are also shipwreck snorkeling tours available if that’s more your thing.
 The snorkel tour I picked departs twice daily – once in the morning and once in the afternoon – and lasts around 3.5 hours.
-I’d highly recommend making reservations in advance since the boat is limited to 20 passengers, though I was able to snag a same-day reservation just an hour and a half before departure on a Monday in March.
+I’d highly recommend making reservations in advance since the boat is limited to 20 passengers, though I was able to snag a same-day reservation just an hour and a half before departure.
 There were only two slots left at the time I booked.
 Biscayne National Park snorkeling is known as some of the best in the United States, so it’s well worth booking yourself a tour if you won’t have access to a boat yourself.

 The reef snorkeling tour cost me $64 and included a snorkeling flotation device.
 I paid a few more dollars to rent their snorkel equipment and got flippers, a mask, and snorkel.
 I could’ve also borrowed a wetsuit, but I opted not to because it was hot and sunny that day.
 Gear is distributed before the tour starts, so be sure to get there a few minutes early to get your snorkels and check in.